algorithm-helper/algorithm-helper/content/categories/data-structures/trees/avl-tree.md

     }

     /**
-     * Insert the (key, val) pair into the AVLTree, but if the val
+     * Insert the (key, val) pair into the AVLTreeMapMap, but if the val
      * is null, then delete the element with the associated key.
      *
      * @param key, the key to be inserted